 As most institutional accreditation bodies require end-of-course assessments, you’ll need to implement them in your higher education institution.
-Learn more about these evaluations, from their benefits to templates and how to implement them, below.
+In our end-of-course survey 101 guide, you’ll learn more about these evaluations, from their benefits to question selection and how to implement them for optimal results.

 What is an end-of-course survey?

-After completing a college course, a professor may want to know how effective the course was at meeting learning objectives.
+After completing a higher education course, a professor may want to know how effectively the course met learning objectives.
 Instructional staff administer end-of-course survey questionnaires to gauge their ability as an instructor, the relevance of course materials, and the student experience.
-These evaluations are confidential and anonymous to prevent bias in the grading process.
-Institutions of higher education use course exit survey questions for students to improve their educational experience.
+These evaluations are anonymous to prevent bias in the grading process.
+Higher education institutions use course exit survey questions to improve the educational experience for their students.

 Benefits of end-of-course surveys